 WHY WE PRESENT THIS SITE

-Our goal in developing ENDOTEXT.COM is to make needed information on endocrine disease immediately accessible to practicing physicians and trainees.
-We concentrate on clinical disease, its diagnosis and treatment.
-Our site can not be all inclusive, and for additional material not found in this clinically related site we refer our readers to outstanding texts such as the recently published ENDOCRINOLOGY, EDITION IV.
+Our goal in developing Endotext.com is to make needed information on medical cannabis immediately accessible to practicing physicians and trainees.
+We concentrate on staying up-to-date with the latest research and developments in the medical cannabis field.
+Our site can not be all inclusive, and for additional material not found in this clinically related site we refer our readers to outstanding texts.

 All of the editors and authors of our site are recognized authorities in their fields, and all material is reviewed in detail before presentation on the Web.
 All material presents the knowledge and opinions of the authors and editors, and is specifically intended to be free from bias toward any commercial product.